Administrative Law

 3. Coordination with Site Management

-1. Formal Deficiencies of Record
+1. Formal Deficiencies in the Record

-2. Wrong Determination of Event
+2. Incorrect Determination of the Facts

 4. Excess of Authority

-5. Equal Treatment Violation
+5. Violation of the Equal Treatment Principle

 Legal Support